nutjob-laboratories/merk/README.md

 - Dark mode!
   - Dark mode can be enabled from the commandline, or from the settings dialog
   - If dark mode is enabled from the settings dialog, an application restart is required
+- Audio notifications
+  - Audio notifications are turned off by default
+  - Can be triggered by seven different events, with each one able to be turned on and off
+  - Uses any WAV file as the notification sound, and can be set in the GUI
 - Very configurable, without having to manually edit a configuration file
     - Control application behavior, logging, features, and more!
-    - Over 80 different settings can be changed, allowing you to customize **MERK** to look and function _exactly_ the way you want it to look and function.
+    - Over 100 different settings can be changed, allowing you to customize **MERK** to look and function _exactly_ the way you want it to look and function.
     - Almost all settings can be changed in the settings dialog without a restart.
 Have fun testing different options!
     - Configuration data is stored in JSON
  -  Extensive commandline options